Artificial Perfection

 We collect only what's needed to deliver the service you asked for.
 The full inventory:

-- Account information: Name, email address, company name, and a hashed password when you register.
+• Account information: Name, email address, company name, and a hashed password when you create or receive access to a client workspace.
 Phone number if you provide one.

-- Payment information: Card details are entered directly into Stripe and never reach our servers.
-We retain only Stripe customer / charge / subscription identifiers, the amount, currency, and tax breakdown.
+• Payment information: Card details are entered directly into Stripe and never reach our servers.
+We retain only Stripe customer, payment, invoice, or payment-link identifiers, the amount, currency, and tax breakdown.

-- Booking data: If you schedule a strategy call, we receive your name, email, time zone, and meeting time from Calendly.
+• Scheduling data: If you schedule a call, we receive your name, email, time zone, meeting time, and form answers from the scheduling provider or email thread.
 See section 5.

 2. How we use your information

-- Improve our platform — measured in aggregate.
-We do not use your project content or AI conversations to train external models.
+• Improve our website, client workspace, and internal workflow — measured in aggregate.
+We do not use your project content or chat transcripts to train external models.

-- xAI (Grok), United States — powers the AI assistants and Quick Brief drafting.
-Your prompts and the relevant project context are sent to xAI's API to generate a response. xAI states it does not train on API content; we pass the same restriction through.
+• xAI (Grok), United States — powers AI-assisted chat, brief drafting, and internal response drafts.
+Your prompts and relevant project context may be sent to xAI's API to generate a response. xAI states it does not train on API content; we pass the same restriction through.

 4. Google sign-in